Practical Rapid Prototyping for Robotics with ROS 2 & Docker Training Course

 Robot Learning & Reinforcement Learning in Practice

-21 HoursReinforcement learning (RL) is a machine learning approach where agents learn to make decisions by interacting with their environment.
-In the field of robotics, RL empowers autonomous systems to develop adaptive control and decision-making skills through experience and feedback.
+21 HoursReinforcement learning (RL) constitutes a machine learning paradigm wherein agents acquire decision-making capabilities by interacting with their environment.
+In the context of robotics, RL empowers autonomous systems to cultivate adaptive control and decision-making skills through experiential learning and feedback loops.

-This instructor-led, live training (available online or on-site) is designed for advanced-level machine learning engineers, robotics researchers, and developers who want to design, implement, and deploy reinforcement learning algorithms in robotic applications.
+This instructor-led live training, available both online and on-site, is designed for advanced-level machine learning engineers, robotics researchers, and developers seeking to design, implement, and deploy reinforcement learning algorithms within robotic applications.

 By the end of this training, participants will be able to: